HumairaRizwan/Online-Land-Sale-System/README.md

-# Online Land Sales System
+# Online Land Sale System

-Welcome to the Online Land Sales System project!
+Welcome to the Online Land Sale System project!
 This website serves as a platform for facilitating online land transactions, allowing users to seamlessly sell, purchase, and reserve lands.
 The primary goal of this system is to simplify the process of land transactions, providing a convenient and efficient way for sellers to list their lands and for buyers to find and acquire properties of interest.